|Learn how to encourage responsible building and improve the quality of housing for all.|

 - It increases property values.
 This is good for homeowners – who typically have more of their net worth tied up in their home than anywhere else – for developers, who stand to gain more from their investment, and for the community, which increases its tax base, and can therefore offer more services.

 - Improved housing increases pride in the neighborhood for everyone.
 That attitude often leads to everyone taking better care of their property, whether they own or rent, and can change the character of the neighborhood for the better.

 - Well-built housing is kinder to the environment.
-If it’s planned and built in an environmentally responsible way, improved housing can conserve energy and resources, provide residents with a healthier and safer place to live, and last indefinitely.
+If it’s planned and built in an environmentally responsible way, improved housing can conserve energy and resources, provide residents with a healthier and safer place to live, and last generations.

 - Improving the quality of housing is cheaper for both the developer and the community in the long run.
 Planning and building well will reduce maintenance and repair costs, saving the developer money over time.
 Improved, well-managed housing is also likely to have social consequences that save money for the community as well – lower violence and vandalism rates, and fewer social problems in general, as well as eventual neighborhood development and increased tax revenues.